 LOS ANGELES (AP) — Los Angeles Dodgers pitcher Trevor Bauer will miss the rest of the season.

-Bauer denies any wrongdoing.
+Bauer denied any allegation.